Preventing Fentanyl Deaths: A Guide to Naloxone Access, Education, and Policy Solutions

 The fentanyl crisis demands an immediate response from every community and family.
 Understanding synthetic opioids, accessing naloxone, and supporting policy solutions creates the foundation for change.
 But knowledge alone doesn’t save lives.
 Action does.

+If someone you love has already been brought back by naloxone once, our Phoenix residential treatment program gives them the medical care, structure, and brotherhood needed to make sure there is not a next time.
 Don’t let fear or uncertainty delay the call that could save a life.
 Contact Into Action Recovery today.
 Our team understands what men facing addiction need and delivers treatment that creates lasting change.
 This is your moment to act.

 Table of Contents